godotengine/godot-docs/learning/step_by_step/scenes_and_nodes.rst

 tick is marked to the left of its name.
 This means that the property will be saved to the project.godot file and remembered.

-As a side note, it is possible to add custom configuration options and read them at run-time using the :ref:`ProjectSettings <class_ProjectSettings>` singleton.
-This is not something you need to worry about now (this is the first tutorial after all!), but we mention it for future reference.
+As a side note, it is also possible to add custom configuration options and read them in at run-time using the [Globals](class_globals) singleton.

 To be continued...
 ------------------